nachoesmite/vlab1/deployment/README.md

 # <img src="../assets/lab.png" width="32" height="auto"/> Deployment Lab

-> Provision Hangman services and play the game!
+> Let's Play Hangman Game!
 > The hangman game is composed of two separate services namely: **Dictionary** and **Hangman**.
 > **Dictionay** provides a list of words loaded from a dictionary asset directory.
 > **Hangman** calls up to the dictionary to get a list of words and picks a random word.